Karenz0105/Portfolio/setup.md

 ## Reflection

-Setting up the Personal Development Enviroment with Visual Studio was an easy task.

-I have used Visual Studio multiple times in the past, so I already had the program installed.
-But the workload that is needed for this module I hadn't installed.

-To install the workload into my program I was able to modify my version that allowed me to select workloads to install into my Visual Studio.

-I looked for the workload I needed to install which was '.NET Multi-platform App UI development' and installed it.

-Afterwards I was able to set up a test project to see how this new workload is like.

 Setting up a Personal Development Enviroment that I was going to use for this module was an easy task.

-I found it to be this way as we were going to be using Visual Studio, which I have used multiple times throughout the last few years.
+I found it to be this way as we are going to be using Visual Studio, which I have used multiple times throughout the last few years.

 I happened to already have Visual Studio installed, so all I had to do was check if I had the workload that was needed for this module installed.